😩 Struggling to sleep? ShutEye® might be the answer! 👍

 In a polyphasic sleep pattern, individuals take several naps or shorter sleep sessions daily and at night, reducing the total hours of sleep needed.
 Common variants of polyphasic sleep include the Everyman, Uberman, and Dymaxion schedules.

-For those considering a polyphasic sleep schedule, it’s advisable to proceed with caution and potentially consult sleep specialists.
-While this sleep pattern may seem attractive for maximizing time, the total amount of sleep and the quality of that sleep are critical factors for mental and physical well-being.
+Some reasons why someone may choose to follow this sleep pattern could be that they have an irregular sleep schedule, are shift workers, or who may have a “short sleep” gene [1].
+While this sleep pattern may seem attractive for maximizing time, the total amount of sleep and the quality of that sleep can affect your mental and physical well-being.

-4. Triphasic Schedule: This schedule involves three equal-duration sleep periods spread throughout the day, usually consisting of a four-hour core sleep period and two 20-minute naps.
+The triphasic sleep schedule involves three equal-duration sleep periods spread throughout the day, usually consisting of a four-hour core sleep period and two 20-minute naps.
 It provides a balance between continuous sleep and shorter naps.
+This sleep schedule may be ideal for someone that has a typical 9 to 5 work schedule.

 Potential Benefits of Polyphasic Sleep